JoeBalduz/Traffic-Light-Controller/README.md

 I would be using 6 LEDs for the traffic light outputs.
 Three of them would be for the west light and three of them would be for the south light.
 I would then also use an LED that is on the TM4C123G that would be for the pedestrian light.
 Three switches would be used as sensors for cars and pedestrians.
 The sensors will be used to change the lights.
-Below is what it the traffic light controller looked like when it was completed.
+Below is what the traffic light controller looked like when it was completed.

 ![final design](https://i.imgur.com/HZYJh8x.png)